International students can transfer credit to Penn State in a number of ways, including examinations or previous college coursework.

 Penn State awards credit from multiple sources, such as exams taken during secondary school as well as university-level courses.
 Transferable credits will be evaluated as either equivalent to an exact Penn State course or as general credits within the area of study.
 These credits may be used to fulfill degree requirements as well as general education requirements and are applied to a student’s program of study at the discretion of the academic college of enrollment.

 Course work completed at a regionally accredited college or university in the U.S. will be evaluated for transfer credit if passed with a grade equivalent to A, B, or C (2.0) and is useful in the student’s program of study at Penn State.
-For more information, please see our transfer credit policy and the transferring credits tool.

 Credits may also be earned from institutions outside the United States if the institution is a recognized part of the system of higher education of another country and offers programs of study equivalent to baccalaureate degree programs at Penn State.

 Courses taken in programs in China that are not part of the regular degree-granting curriculum will not be considered for transfer credit.